ken-okabe/vanfs/README.md

 ## What is Functional Programming?

-Given the critical significance of functional programming in modern software development, I have dedicated a separate article to exploring its key concepts and benefits.
+Given the critical significance of Functional Programming in modern software development, I have dedicated a separate article to exploring its key concepts and benefits.

 ### [💡 What is Functional Programming?](./README-whatisFP.md)